-In the previous tutorial, we discussed the object-oriented features of Python.
-These features are of great importance in organizing our code and structuring our applications.
-Now, let us talk about designing graphic interfaces in Python.
+In the previous tutorial, we learned about the object-oriented features of Python, which are important for organizing code and structuring our applications.
+Now, let’s discuss how to design graphic interfaces in Python.

-Embedded applications developed on microcontrollers usually have LEDs, character LCDs, or small graphic LCDs as display devices.
-These displays cannot have many fancy interfaces.
-A single-board computer like Raspberry Pi can be configured like a desktop system, for example, we set up our Raspberry Pi Linux desktop.
-With such a setup, it is possible to have rich interfaces and large applications running for similar embedded circuits.
+Embedded applications developed on microcontrollers typically have LEDs, character LCDs, or small graphic LCDs as display devices.
+However, these displays do not have many fancy interfaces.
+But a single-board computer (such as Raspberry Pi) can be configured like a desktop system.
+In fact, we’ve set up our Raspberry Pi (RPi) using a Linux desktop.
+As such, it’s possible to enjoy rich interfaces and large applications that run for similar embedded circuits.

-While microcontrollers always have the advantage of execution speed, single-board computers, despite lagging in speed benchmarks, have lots of other things to offer, all credits to sitting operating system and easy access to high-level language features.
-Rich graphics interfaces, access to databases, data visualization, 3D graphics, networking, and data mining are just some of the HLL features that can be utilized in an embedded project with SBCs.
+Although microcontrollers offer speed, single-board computers do have advantages that include an operating system with easy access to high-level language features.
+Rich graphics interfaces, access to databases, data visualization, 3D graphics, networking, and data mining are just some of the HLL features that can be used in an embedded project with SBCs

-For example, by interfacing a sensor with a microcontroller, we can only collect sensor data and implement some immediate actions based on the instantly collected data.
-If the same sensor is interfaced with SBC, it is possible to record and maintain a large amount of sensor data in databases, perform analytics, visualize data, perform data mining, share data as well as its results to other devices on a network and implement immediate as well as long-term actions.
+For example, by interfacing a sensor with a microcontroller, we can only collect sensor data and implement an immediate actions based on the collected data.
+But, if that same sensor is interfaced with a single-board computer (SBC), it’s possible to perform various tasks.

-A microcontroller-based device being running a firmware-level code cannot perform all such complex tasks on its own.
-At most, it can be configured as an IoT device by connecting it to a network, and the collected physical data can then be manipulated on a cloud platform.
-That is the reason single-board computers have a distinct role in the embedded domain.
+A microcontroller-based device that’s run on a firmware-level code fails to perform such complex tasks on its own.
+At most, it can be configured as an Internet-of-Things (IoT) device by connecting it to a network.
+The collected physical data can then be manipulated on a cloud platform.
+This is one big reason why single-board computers have a distinct role in the embedded domain.

 Python GUI programming

-There are several options in Python to develop graphical user interfaces.
-The most popular one includes the following:
+There are several options in Python for developing graphical user interfaces.
+The most popular ones include:

-Tkinter – It is a standard Python interface to Tk GUI toolkit.
-It is the standard de facto GUI in Python.
-Tkinter is free and already included within Python installation on Linux, Microsoft Windows, and Mac OS X. For using it in an application, the Tkinter package must be imported.
+Tkinter – the standard Python interface for the Tk GUI toolkit and the standard de facto GUI in Python.
+Tkinter is free and automatically included with a Python installation on Linux, Microsoft Windows, and Mac OS X. To use it in an application, however, the Tkinter package must be imported.

-WxPython – It is again an open-source, cross-platform GUI toolkit for Python.
+WxPython – an open-source, cross-platform GUI toolkit for Python.
 Its main advantage is its native widgets (OS-specific native widgets).

-PyQT – It is Python binding for cross-platform GUI toolkit Qt.
-It is probably the most powerful and more substantial GUI for Python.
-It is best suitable for large applications.
-It comes available under GPL and commercial licenses.
-So, it can be a bit complicated to use it for commercial applications.
+PyQT – binding for the cross-platform GUI toolkit Qt.
+It’s likely the most powerful and substantial GUI for Python.
+PyQT is ideally suited to large applications and is available under GPL and commercial licenses.
+It can be complicated to use for commercial applications.

-PySide – PySide is similar to PyQT in functionality.
-Though, it is covered under the LGPL license.
-So, it is much liberal for use in commercial applications.
+PySide – similar to PyQT in functionality, but PySide is covered under the LGPL license.
+So, it’s readily available for use in commercial applications.

 There are many other GUI packages for Python.
-Before using any package in an application, it is important to learn about its features, portability, development tools, licensing, and limitations.
-For large applications, PyQT and PySide are the best options right now with PySide having a much liberal license.
-There are also WYSIWYG editors available for PyQT and PySide that make designing interfaces really quick and handy.
-Tkinter is best for basic applications.
+Before using on in an application, it’s first important to learn about its features, portability, development tools, licensing, and limitations.
+For large applications, PyQT and PySide are typically the best options (and PySide has a more liberal license).

 Multi-threading embedded tasks

-In embedded applications, we usually need to keep repeating some tasks all the time.
-Like, we repeatedly need to fetch data from a sensor all the time or repeatedly display some messages on a display device, etc. Desktop applications generally do not involve such tasks.
-You will never want code for a desktop application to run an infinite loop that never ends.
+In embedded applications, it’s typical to repeat certain tasks.
+For example, we repeatedly might need to fetch data from a sensor or display messages on a display device.
+But desktop applications rarely involve such tasks — you’d never want code for a desktop application to run an endless infinite loop.

-In our Raspberry Pi recipes, we will want to implement those infinite loops typical to embedded applications.
-If we run these loops from within our GUI app, our interface will freeze, and we will not be able to input any other command.
-So, for every embedded task, we will be creating a separate thread.
-The GUI will keep running as a different process on Linux.
-We can pass commands to kill these threads with a small coding trick.
-So, we can stop the tasks whenever we wish or require.
-With threads, we can treat our Raspberry Pi recipes just like microcontroller-based embedded applications but with much efficiency.
+So, for every embedded task, we’ll create a separate thread and the GUI will run as a different process on Linux.
+We can pass commands to kill these threads with a small coding trick to stop the tasks whenever necessary.
+With threads, we can treat RPi recipes like microcontroller-based embedded applications but with more efficiency.

-With multi-threading, we will also get the advantage to simultaneously and independently handle multiple hardware components.
-Multi-Threading is not possible on microcontrollers, so this is just another proof a single-board computer running an embedded OS.
+With multi-threading, there are also the advantages of simultaneously and independently handling multiple hardware components.
+Multi-threading is not possible on microcontrollers, which just goes to show that SBC running an embedded OS is key.

-Tkinter is a standard GUI library for Python.
-It provides an object-oriented interface to the Tk GUI toolkit.
-Any graphic user interface (GUI) consists of a main window in which different graphical elements like labels, text boxes, buttons, radio buttons, select buttons, canvas, etc. are laid out.
-These graphical elements, including the main window and other windows are called widgets.
-User actions like clicking a button, focusing on a textbox, selecting a radio button, etc. are called events.
-In response to an event, it is possible to open another window, which is then called the child window to its parent window.
+These graphical elements, including the main window and other windows, are called widgets.
+User actions, such as clicking a button, focusing on a textbox, selecting a radio button, etc., are called events.
+In response to an event, it’s possible to open another window, which is then called the child window to its parent window.

 from tkinter import *